cgenereux/Wojak-Investor-Sim/README.md

   - Product manager can spawn/retire products over time (replacement/gap windows); scheduled company events and macro environment multipliers impact revenue.
   - Dividends start after three profitable years with no debt and pay in installments; bankrupt firms drop to the bottom of lists and stop trading.

+  Sectors & Subsectors

+  - Canonical sectors today are: Technology, BioTech, Energy, Finance, Retail, Industrial, Materials, and Healthcare; older labels like Travel and Defense are normalised into Industrial, and Real Estate is treated as Finance.
+  - Airlines/transport/travel-themed companies are mapped into Industrial (sharing the “industrial/travel” color family), so there is no separate Travel sector in the macro layer.
+  - Technology companies can optionally carry a subsector label used for visuals and sorting only: Web Technology, Hardware Technology, Material Technology, Aerospace Technology, and Space Technology (all still roll up to the Technology sector for macro and fundamentals).

   Macro Events

-  - Pandemic, rate shock, and “Bogdanov manipulation” scenarios affect revenue multipliers, valuation compression, drift, and volatility (sector-specific impacts) (data/macroEvents.json, src/sim/ macroEvents.js).
+  - Pandemic, rate shock, recession scenarios affect revenue multipliers, valuation compression, drift, and volatility (sector-specific impacts) (data/macroEvents.json, src/sim/ macroEvents.js).
   - Active macro events show as pills above the header (src/main.js:updateMacroEventsDisplay).